-Naty then gave us a tour over the most important parts of the site for about 90 minutes, after which we were let loose for free time.
+Naty then gave us a tour of Machu Picchu for about 90 minutes, after which we were let loose for free time.
 I basically meandered around, trying to not climb too many stairs, (I was tired, 42 km is far!), and basking in the glory of finally setting foot in Machu Picchu.
 The thought that a place like that could be built without real tools, all on the backs of people and with the knowledge of engineering based mainly on the stars is mind blowing since most us can barely win a game of Jenga.

 Machu Picchu is site that was so well preserved for so long, AND that it was kept secret from those looting Conquistadors, it really just a miracle.
 Staring at the way those immense stones fit together, enjoying the views of Wayna Picchu (which I was way to exhausted to climb, but check out this info on climbing Wayna Picchu) and the rest of the surrounding mountains and imagining having to do that walk every week like Naty does.

 I spent a very pleasant couple of hours taking it all in.

 Then it started to rain.
 So I headed for the buses to take me down the hill to Machu Picchu village to meet Naty and Vikings for pizza and beer.
 Hiking, ancient archeological Peruvian treasure, pizza, and beer?
 That’s my kind of day!